MicrosoftDocs/Virtualization-Documentation/demos/2015-DemoDay-PSDirect/README.md

 ## VM Setup
+The VM Must be running Win10+ or Server TP3+.

-For simplicity, I manually enabled the guest file copy IC.
+I manually enabled the guest file copy IC. -- I should do this in the script.
 I also enabled logging in as Administrator and my script is using the Administrator account.
 Again, demo only.

+Once the OS is installed, make sure the script knows the Admin creds.